Featured image of post Lightweight Docker in WSL without Docker Desktop

 fi

-It checks if the distro is a WSL distro (in case you share your profile script between machines) and start the docker service if its not running.
+This checks if you’re inside WSL (in case you share your profile across machines) and starts Docker if it’s not running.

 Source: https://github.com/nickjj/dotfiles/commit/badd3265e5c8f6eca90d3b57df29292545332500